Jump to section

 Let well-being be the loudest voice in your ear

 It can be hard to make time for self-care.
-However, with mental health podcasts covering every topic, from every angle and in any length of time, you can take your wellness practice on the go.
+However, with mental health podcasts covering every topic, from every angle, and in any duration, you can take your wellness practice on the go.

 While they aren't a substitute for therapy sessions or mental health care, they can provide validation and insight into your own mental health.
 Choose any one that interests you and jump in.
 It may kick off your new mental fitness routine.